September 29, 2022

 The Budgetary and Economic Tradeoffs of Reducing the Immigration Backlog

-There are about 8.6 million immigration benefit applications pending before United States Citizenship and Immigration Services (USCIS), of which 5.2 million are considered part of the agency’s backlog.
-In new research, Director of Fiscal Policy Gordon Gray estimates the funding and staffing needs required to eliminate the backlog, as well as the economic and fiscal effects of a backlog reduction scenario.
+- There are about 8.6 million immigration benefit applications pending before United States Citizenship and Immigration Services, of which 5.2 million are considered part of the agency’s backlog.

-- While USCIS has faced backlogs before, disruptions posed by the COVID-19 pandemic substantially increased benefit- application backlogs.
+- While the agency has faced backlogs before, disruptions posed by the COVID-19 pandemic substantially increased benefit application backlogs.